Dave takes a look at an inventive slice of ’90s erotica that stands apart from the crowd.

 Let’s not ignore the fact that, despite Mike Kesey’s movie having an admirably intriguing mystery narrative, it is still an erotic thriller.
 Having said that, these saucy sequences don’t linger for longer than they should, and the ten-strong ensemble ensures plenty of variation to any salacious bedroom shenanigans.
 And with its amusingly meta streak, just think of Killing for Love as movie in-joke heaven with added boobs.

-Richardson – naturally – is the glue that holds the picture together, and we can’t underestimate the class that he brings to a feature whatever its budget.
+Richardson – naturally – is the glue that holds the picture together, and you can’t underestimate the class that he brings to a feature whatever its budget.
 Demir, meanwhile, is the perfect foil, boasting about past triumphs like ‘Lethal Success’ and the hilariously named ‘Nautical Ninja Heroes’.
 Given the wild behind the scenes machinations of many a ’90s B-flick, his style of slick, smug braggart is clearly rooted in a reality all too familiar to scripter R.M.
 Johnson.
 I just wish I knew who he was so obviously making a dig at…

 USA ● 1995 ● Erotic Thriller ● 98mins